泛函中的重要定理之 Hahn-Banach 定理

 定理.
 [1st Geometric Form]

-Let $A\subset X$, $B\subset X$ are two nonempty convex set.
-If $A$ is an open set, then there exists a hyperplane which separates $A$ and $B$.
+Let AX, BX are two nonempty convex set.
+If A is an open set, then there exists a hyperplane which separates A and B.

 定理.
 [2nd Geometric Form]

-Let $A\subset X$, $B\subset X$ are two nonempty convex set.
-If $A$ is an closed set and $B$ is a compact set, then there exists a hyperplane which strictly separates $A$ and $B$.
+Let AX, BX are two nonempty convex set.
+If A is an closed set and B is a compact set, then there exists a hyperplane which strictly separates A and B.

 Note. 更多关于 Hahn-Banach 型定理以及 “凸空间”的内容和结果将在另一份笔记中加以陈述.(这些内容非常重要且有意义.)